An order out of nowhere: a new algorithm for infinite-domain CSPs: Overview of the proof of

 \begin{definition}[Smooth approximations] Let $A$ be a set, and let $\sim$ be an equivalence relation on $S\subseteq A$.
 We say that an equivalence relation $\eta$ on a set $S'$ with $S\subseteq S'\subseteq A$ \emph{approximates} $\sim$ if the restriction of $\eta$ to $S$ is a refinement of $\sim$. $\eta$ is called an \emph{approximation} of $\sim$.

-For a permutation group $\fG$ acting on $A$ and leaving the $\sim$-classes invariant as well as $\eta$, we say that the approximation $\eta$ is \emph{smooth} if every equivalence class $C$ of $\sim$ intersects some equivalence class $C'$ of $\eta$ such that $C\cap C'$ contains a~$\fG$-orbit. $\eta$ is \emph{very smooth} if orbit-equivalence with respect to $\fG$ is a refinement of $\eta$ on $S$. \end{definition}
+For a permutation group $\fG$ acting on $A$ and $S\subseteq A$, we say that an equivalence relation $\eta$ is \emph{very smooth on $S$ with respect to $\fG$} if orbit-equivalence with respect to $\fG$ is a refinement of $\eta$ on $S$. \end{definition}